-The most obvious benefit of An Arm Lift procedure are sculpted and firmer upper arms that are no longer weighed down by excess, sagging skin.
-Not only will your arms look appear more toned, they will feel a lot lighter, quite literally releasing you from the burden of heavy, sagging upper arms.
+The most obvious benefit of An Arm Lift procedure is sculpted and firmer upper arms that are no longer weighed down by excess, sagging skin.
+Not only will your arms look appear more toned, but they will also feel a lot lighter, quite literally releasing you from the burden of heavy, sagging upper arms.

 A more youthful appearance

 Firmer, more sculpted arms can often help to exude a more youthful bodily appearance.
 Sagging arms can often be a tell-tale sign of the ageing process, therefore Arm Lift surgery can help to wind back the clock and have your upper body looking and feeling younger.

 No longer being concerned with sagging, excess skin around your arm area often means you will be more comfortable wearing singlets t-shirts and other clothing items that show your upper arms.
 The appearance of your arms may have held you back from wearing the clothing you like.
 Arm Lift surgery can give you back the confidence to wear the clothes you may love but have never been able to wear.

 The physical improvements often achieved by Arm Lift Surgery can make you feel more confident and self-assured.
 People who have had Arm Lift surgery often find themselves more confident in their body, allowing for a happy, healthier attitude towards life.